cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

 This document outlines how to install [Malcolm]({{ site.github.repository_url }}) and [Hedgehog Linux](hedgehog.md) using the project's installer ISOs.
 These instructions apply to installing this software both on a "bare metal" system or in a virtual machine environment using VMware, VirtualBox, QEMU/KVM, etc.

-The Malcolm and Hedgehog Linux installers as described in these instructions are intended to be used to **replace** the existing operating system, if any, of the respective systems onto which they are installed, and, as such, are designed to require as little user input as possible.
-For this reason, there are NO user prompts and confirmations about partitioning and reformatting hard disks for use by the operating system.
+The Malcolm and Hedgehog Linux installers as described in these instructions are intended to be used to **replace** the existing operating system (if any) of the respective systems onto which they are installed; and, as such, are designed to require as little user input as possible.
+For this reason, there are NO user prompts or confirmations about partitioning and reformatting hard disks for use by the operating system.
 The installer assumes that all non-removable storage media (eg., SSD, HDD, NVMe, etc.) are available for use and ⛔🆘😭💀 ***will partition and format them without warning*** 💀😭🆘⛔.

-In contrast to using the ISO installer, Malcolm can also be installed "natively" on any x86_64 platform that can run Docker.
+In contrast to using the ISO installer, Malcolm can also be installed "natively" on any x86_64 platform capable of running Docker.
 See the [installation example using Ubuntu 22.04 LTS](ubuntu-install-example.md#InstallationExample) for that method of installation and configuration, or [Windows host system configuration](host-config-windows.md#HostSystemConfigWindows) and [macOS host system configuration](host-config-macos.md#HostSystemConfigMac) for those platforms.

 ### <a name="TableOfContents"></a> Table of Contents